 Muppet*Vision 3D Grand Avenue Disney’s Hollywood Studios

 Zany humor and outlandish pranks are the order of the day as you join Miss Piggy, Kermit, Gonzo, Sam Eagle and many other familiar Muppet faces in the three-dimensional film, Muppet*Vision 3-D, located on Grand Avenue.

 Pre-Show — Prior to the show, you’ll enter the Grand Arts Theatre’s “warehouse” to wait.
 Don’t forget to grab your 3-D glasses on the way in!
 A very funny 12-minute video on overhead monitors entertains you with typical Muppet musical mayhem.
 You’ll also have the opportunity to browse among prop boxes filled with goodies that belong to the Muppet stars.

 Don’t be surprised when your sight isn’t the only sense to be stimulated!
 You’ll be blasted with a burst of air, squirted and suddenly find yourself in a dreamy shower of soap bubbles at various times throughout the show.
 Dr. Bunsen Honeydew and his assistant, Beaker, begin the demonstration with disastrous results, releasing an impish 3D character called Waldo.

-Muppet*Vision 3D is a Tier 2, FastPass+ attraction, but since the theater holds 584 guests, it isn’t usually necessary for this experience.
-Don’t be discouraged by large crowds waiting outside – you almost never have to wait more than 15-20 minutes for the next show.
+Lightning Lane access for Muppet*Vision 3D is available with the purchase of Genie+.
+Don’t be discouraged by large crowds waiting outside – the theater holds 584 guests and you’ll almost never have to wait more than 15-20 minutes for the next show.

 There is no Height requirement.